-- present fairly, in all material respects: - o its financial position as at 31 December 2019; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity (PBE) Standards Reduced Disclosure Regime.
+- present fairly, in all material respects: - o its financial position as at 31 December 2020; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity Standards Reduced Disclosure Regime as applicable to entities that qualify as tier 2.

-Our audit was completed on 29 May 2020.
+Our audit was completed on 27 May 2021.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below and we draw your attention to other matters.
-In addition, we outline the responsibilities of the Board of Trustees and our responsibilities relating to the financial statements, we comment on other information, and we explain our independence.
+The basis for our opinion is explained below.
+In addition, we outline the responsibilities of the Board and our responsibilities relating to the financial statements, we comment on other information, and we explain our independence.